 It’s my turn to pass them on and make it easier for you to teach yourself guitar.

-The Fastest Way to Learn Guitar (9 Steps)
+What is the Fastest Way to Learn Guitar?
+(9 Steps)

 As with most blog posts in this genre, some “secrets” will seem pretty obvious, and a couple will look so stupid that no one will prove them.
 I encourage you to practice these exercises for a week and let me know what you think in the comments below.